acc1729/anethaathira/characters/people.md

 Along the way, the trickster escaped his captors, and resides in Texpan.
 Liam is planning a heist on a national magic item auction.

+## Khaladna

+### Region: Southern Arithira
+### High Mage of Ordia

+Khaladna was the great mage of Ordia, famous for his mastery of Etherealness and Truesight The sage's control over the arcane brought a great expansionary period to Ordia.
+Khaladna had been resurrected by Alex, binding to his skeleton for the sole task of destroying Ballos.
+The skeleton leads an army of Crows in southern Arithira, working behind the scenes.
+During the fall of Texpan, Khaladna's men descended upon castle Texpan to abscond with King Johnson the First's remains.

 ## Alex

 ### Region: Oltava, Nikmaa